julman99/futuristic/README.md

 ### More about Exceptions

-Futuristic is designed so your code can Throw exceptions at any point during any of any Future methods.
+Futuristic is designed so your code can throw exceptions at any point during any of the Future handler methods.
 The Exceptions will be correctly catched and they will be bubbled up to the ```trap``` handlers (if any).

 ## Creating futures

-All of the features can be accessed by the ```Futures``` class.
+All type of Futures can be created by the ```Futures``` class.

 ### With Callable